learn-co-students/js-templates-template-engines-lab-v-000/README.md

 4. Create a `comment-template` that will hold an individual comment.
    Should have a `footer` for the commenter name.
 5. Provide a form with an id of `post-form` to create a blog post with a title, body, and author.
 Submitting the form should build the page template with the post inside.
-It's okay if the form goes away after you make your blog post!
 Make the form submit using a `createPost()` function.
 6. Provide a form within the `comments-template` to post comments, including commenter name and comment text.
 These should use the template to